Crop loss is part of the gardening experience, whether that is bunnies, hail or harvesting by the public.

 Here are some of the things you can expect to encounter in your garden and our suggestions on how to work with some of these factors!

-• For newly planted seedlings or young plants, especially, copper rings placed around the base of the plant are a great way to keep slugs away.
+- For newly planted seedlings or young plants, copper rings placed around the base of the plant can keep slugs away.
 If you are growing in pots and containers, using copper tape around the pot will help to deter them from coming up the pot and eating your plants.

 Drought